 You're looking at probably one of the most recognisable and sector-defining cars of them all, the Volkswagen Golf.
-This German stalwart is now into its 8th generation, having appeared way back in 1974, and despite the presence of its all-electric alternative – namely, the VW ID.3 – the Golf is still a pivotal product in the company’s plans.
+This German stalwart is now into its 8th generation, having appeared way back in 1974, and despite the presence of Volkswagen's all-electric alternative (you can lease an ID.3 right now) the Golf is still a pivotal product in the company’s plans.

 This Mk8, which launched in 2019, differs from its predecessor in one key way: it has much more advanced technology in the cabin, with the main human-machine interface (HMI) being a heavily digital set-up presented on two large and configurable TFT screens.
 But, in all other regards, it’s the Volkswagen Golf that we've come to know and love over the decades – same practical and spacious interior, same understated yet handsome looks, same air of diffident superiority and nigh-on impeccable build quality… well, mostly, on that last point.
 We’ll come back to that later.

 The Mk8 Golf is also quite customisable, with 15 paint colour and roof combos, as well as plenty of interior style options.
 Read our Volkswagen Golf colour guide for more details.